yannbertrand/youwatch/README.md

 YouWatch is a desktop app that improves the official YouTube webapp.

 * Gridifcation of the youtube subscriptions page (/feed/subscriptions)
+* Create a playlist on the go
+* Float-on-top mode

+### Still to do

 * Monitor on site activity and keeps track of which videos you've watched.
-* Create a playlist on the go
 * Save a playlist for future use
-* Float-on-top mode
 * Offline mode

 ## Stack